Police Directory

 Photo of Division Chief Magen Dodge

-Oversees a number of administrative and support functions, and provides oversight for the department’s budget, capital assets, and community relations.
+Oversees various administrative and support functions, and provides oversight for the department’s budget and capital assets.

 Division Chief Magen Dodge